 patch for it would be an amazing accomplishment and would surely be well received!

-Now, the only hacker capable of making it happen was Neill Corlett (known
+Now, the only man capable of making it happen was Neill Corlett (known

-for the SNES SD3 patch).
-Fortunately, Akimaru, whom I met through RIGG and
+for the SNES SD3 patch!).
+Fortunately, Akimaru, whom I met through R.I.G.G.

 introduced me to Neill to help get the project going again.
 It was stalled at